Cattle mutilation: Satanic cults

 The hypothesis that cults were responsible for cattle mutilation was developed in the U.S. during the 1970s and 1980s, a time of growing national concern over cults (such as the Peoples Temple and Jonestown) and ritual satanic abuse ("Satanic panic").

-In 1975, the US Treasury Department assigned Donald Flickinger to investigate the existence of connections between cults and the mutilation of cattle.
-The operation came under the jurisdiction of the Bureau of Alcohol, Tobacco and Firearms.

-Flickinger recorded a number of 'unusual' incidents and circumstantial evidence, but was unable to find sufficient evidence of cult involvement for the ATF to take further action.
-Media reports of the time reported his investigation was dropped when it was determined cattle deaths were not a prelude to a co-ordinated campaign against elected officials by cult members.

 However, there were various reports during the time of menacing groups prowling around mutilation sites.
 In September 1975, a forestry service employee in Blaine County, Idaho, reported seeing a group of people in black hooded robes.
 Several cattle were found mutilated in the area the following day.
 On October 9, 1975, a motorist on U.S. Highway 95 in northern Idaho, in an area of frequent cattle mutilation, reported to police that some 15 masked individuals formed a roadblock with linked arms, forcing him to turn around.

 Since the beginning of the cult hypothesis, law enforcement agents in several states and provinces, including Alberta, Idaho, Montana, and Iowa have reported evidence implicating cults in several instances of cattle mutilations.

 During their investigations, the FBI and the ATF were unable to find appropriate evidence, including signs of consistency between mutilations, to substantiate that the animals had been the victims of any form of ritual sacrifice or organized mutilation effort.
 They were also unable to determine how or why a cult would perform procedures that would result in the anomalies reported in some necropsies, or to verify that the anomalies were 1) connected to the mutilations themselves 2) the result of human intervention.

 In most cases, mutilations were either ruled due to natural causes, or the cattle were too far decayed for any useful conclusions to be drawn.
 Some cases of cult hysteria were traced back to fabrication by individuals unrelated to the incident.
 In one case it was concluded that claims had been falsified by a convict seeking favorable terms on his sentence in exchange for information.
 In another case, claims were traced back to local high school students who had circulated rumors as a joke.